Updated March 20, 2023

-- From the nodes available if we have more than one node is selected as Leader that will be the major source for the client to communicate for.
-The Client application will talk only with the leader node, the leader node is responsible for receiving queries and command from the client program.
+- From the nodes available, if we have more than one node is selected as Leader, that will be the major source for the client to communicate for.
+The Client application will talk only with the leader node; the leader node is responsible for receiving queries and commands from the client program.

-- Once the leader node starts getting the queries performed by the client it starts parsing the query and building a plan to make it run on other compute nodes.
-Once the process is distributed to the concerning nodes it waits for the final result from the nodes before returning it to Client.
+- Once the leader node starts getting the queries performed by the client, it starts parsing the query and building a plan to make it run on other compute nodes.
+Once the process is distributed to the concerning nodes, it waits for the final result from the nodes before returning it to the Client.

 - We can add the number of nodes and also can increase the memory as a load of data increases.